LaurentVeyssier/Bird_Classifier_Tensorflow_Colab_Notebook/README.md

 Bird Classifier developped in tensorflow using pre-trained model from Tensorflow Hub and running on Google Colab

 ## Description
-This classifier runs using a pre-trained model available in Tensorflow Hub: https://tfhub.dev/google/aiy/vision/classifier/birds_V1/1
+This classifier runs using a pre-trained model based on MobileNet architecture and available in Tensorflow Hub: https://tfhub.dev/google/aiy/vision/classifier/birds_V1/1

 The model takes RGB images as input and predict the bird type out of 964 different species.

-The model was developped on google colab with tensorflow and benefits from cloud resources integration.
+The notebook was developped on google colab with tensorflow and benefits from cloud resources integration with tensorflow hub.

 # Installation